-\textbf{ChatGPT: Fluent, prompt-alignment and semantically coherent descriptions.
+\textbf{ChatGPT: Fluent, prompt-alignment and semantically coherent descriptions for all prompts.
 Hallucinations are difficult to spot.
-6/10 factual answers.} ChatGPT generated fluent and semantically coherent text for all prompts.
+70\% of factual answers for the best prompt (Table \ref{tab:task1_percentage_optimal}).} Interestingly, the answers often closely resembled Wikipedia-style descriptions (7/10 compounds - Wikipedia, 2/10 - Wikidata).
 For prompts with no context, the statements were longer and divided into paragraphs (mostly three; note, that a limit was not set on the length of generated answer for ChatGPT).
-The generated text was coherent regardless of the designed prompts ({entity} or {entity is}), and 6/10 outputs were factual.
-The other four generated the wrong fungus name or the wrong chemical formula in the answer.
-Interestingly, the answers often closely resembled Wikipedia-style descriptions (7/10 compounds - Wikipedia, 2/10 - Wikidata).
-For prompts with the context, the answers were shorter and mostly consisted of one paragraph.
-For prompts \{entity is a compound\} the text contained a chemical formula and a description of the chemical structure.
-However, in 60\% of these prompts the chemical formula was incorrect (see Aphidicolin in Table \ref{tab:text_generation_short}).
-The answers that were factual had low specificity, and could satisfy the definition of many other chemical compounds.
-For prompts \{entity is a substance\}, the answer provides additional biological context and informs about the biological activity of the compound or what it is used against.
-70\% of these answers contained factual knowledge.
-Comparing to BioGPT-large, ChatGPT produces even more fluent, prompt-alignment and semantically coherent answers.
-Due to semantic fluency, evaluation of the factual knowledge is very challenging, and requires both the expert knowledge and time-consuming fact verification.
+Comparing to BioGPT-large, ChatGPT produces even more fluent, prompt-aligned and semantically coherent answers.
+Due to its semantic fluency, evaluation of the factual knowledge requires both expert knowledge and the time-consuming fact verification.
 In other words, generated answers can be easily regarded as true and factual for a non-expert, creating a real risk of deriving false facts from the model.